sj608/efm-lib/README.md

    - target remote localhost:portnumber/shown/on/JLinkGDBServerCL
    - load, this programs the target and starts from the reset_handler

+## Memory Layout
+Flash: EFM32G -> 128kB of memory, Page size of 512Bytes
+having trouble writing the value to flash section.
+Doesn't allow me to write it.

 ## Reference
 Example github repo 1 is [here](https://github.com/cortexm/baremetal)